immutable-js/immutable-js/README.md

       .filter(x => x % 2).map(x => x * x);

 Once the sequence is used, it performs only the work necessary.
-In this example, no intermediate arrays are ever created, filter is only called twice, and map is only called once:
+In this example, no intermediate arrays are ever created, filter is called three times twice, and map is only called two times:

-    console.log(oddSquares.last()); // 49
+    console.log(oddSquares.get(1)); // 9

-Lazy Sequences allow for the efficient chaining of sequence operations, allowing for the expression of logic that can otherwise be very tedious:
+Lazy Sequences allow for the efficient chaining of sequence operations, especially when converting to a different concrete type (such as to a JS object):

-    Immutable.Sequence({a:1, b:1, c:1})
+    Immutable.Map({a:1, b:1, c:1})
       .flip().map(key => key.toUpperCase()).flip().toObject();
     // Map { A: 1, B: 1, C: 1 }